-- Rifle bullets should be of an expanding type designed to deform in a predictable manner.
+- Rifle bullets must be of an expanding type designed to deform in a predictable manner.

-Use is limited to certain circumstance1 and must be of not less than 12 bore gauge
+Use is limited to certain circumstances and must be of not less than 12 bore gauge

 |Deer Species||Non spherical rifled slug||Shot size||Weight of shot|